Xakkusu/bioshock-quiz/README.md

 #### Answers
 ![Answer buttons after user chose one](docs/features/quiz-answer-feature.png)
 - The buttons have the same hover-effect as every other button, however they are styled in different colors to set themselves apart from the others.
-This is done to visually indicate to the user that this part of the website is different than the other parts as it is the quiz itself.
+This is done to visually indicate to the user that this part of the website is different from the other parts as it is the quiz itself.
 - The answer's order is random through the Fisher–Yates shuffle.
-- After the user selected an answer the selected button will either turn green with a white font or it will turn red and the correct answer will turn green.
+- After the user selects an answer the selected button will either turn green with a white font or it will turn red and the correct answer will turn green.
-- This reveal of the correct and false answer is commonly done in quizes and other games to indicte to the user what they have done wrong or correct.
+- This reveal of the correct and false answer is commonly done in quizzes and other games to indicate to the user what they have done wrong or correct.
 - The whole section is responsive and will adapt according to screen size.
 On smaller smartphones and smaller tabletes the answer-buttons will be stacked on top of each other.

 ![Answer buttons no-drop](docs/features/non-drop-button.gif)